The Office 365 calendar is a useful tool for managing your schedule and coordinating meetings with colleagues.

 These changes should save automatically, so click the cross on the window to exit when you're finished.

-Following these steps, and you can easily share or hide your calendar in Outlook, keeping your meetings private from prying eyes.
+Follow these steps and you can share or hide your calendar in Outlook, keeping your meetings private from prying eyes.